-The term "weed and feed" refers to products that contain a combination of fertilizer and herbicides.
-While these products can help nourish your lawn and keep the weeds at bay, they can harm your pets if used improperly.
+The term "weed and feed" refers to lawn care products that contain a combination of fertilizer and herbicides.
+Most of the products available in stores contain chemicals.
+While they can help nourish your lawn and keep the weeds at bay, they can harm your pets if used improperly.

 Keep Pets Away